 Sacred Earth Camp is a two-week environmental leadership program for Indigenous, Settler and Migrant/People of Colour youth and young adults to get to know their bio-region, learn the climate justice issues in Coast Salish territories, and grow the practical skills and spiritual practices for effective change.

-If you are, or if you know, a young person ages 13 to 25 with a love for creation and the desire to grow new skills, contact us at firstname.lastname@example.org to learn more about Sacred Earth Camp, August 6-18.
+If you are, or if you know, a young person ages 13 to 25 with a love for creation and the desire to grow new skills, contact us at firstname.lastname@example.org to learn more about Sacred Earth Camp, July 29-August 10.

 Apply here for 2 weeks of fun, friends, and learning.
 We want to know about you so that we can choose the best mix of people for the program and design a safe, welcoming and exciting program that fits the group.

-This year’s camp will take place at Southlands Heritage Farm.
+This year week 1 of camp will take place at Southlands Heritage Farm.
 Southlands is a teaching farm within Vancouver’s city limits dedicated to demonstrating and sharing sustainability, food security, and traditional farm skills.
+Week 2 will take place at Sycamore commons a permaculture project in Powell River BC and we hope to have a one night visit and sleep-over at a near-by land defense camp.

 Here is a detailed report of our tremendously successful first year: Camp Report 2016